rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ```bash
     $pip install scikit-learn
 ```

-## Basic Example
-At this point, we recommend you to take a walk through the official tutorial of MLflow for an overview of how MLflow works with some simple examples: <https://www.mlflow.org/docs/latest/tutorials-and-examples/tutorial.html>.
+>At this point, we recommend you to take a walk through the official tutorial of MLflow for an overview of how MLflow works with some simple examples: <https://www.mlflow.org/docs/latest/tutorials-and-examples/tutorial.html>.

-### 1. A simple python example
+### Running experiments for ML models

+#### The model to be experimented
 You would need to have a machine learning model to test out MLflow, you can use any model that you have already developed, or develop one if you feel like.
+The model is described at the beginning of this tutorial.

-However, if you do not have time for that, or just want a supper simple model, that is hard to go wrong, you can use this simple linear regression example.
+>Note: in the following we use the model from https://github.com/databricks/mlflow-example-sklearn-elasticnet-wine However, if you do not have time for that, or just want a supper simple model, that is hard to go wrong, you can use this simple linear regression example.
 The example is based on [mlflow-example-sklearn-elasticnet-wine](https://github.com/databricks/mlflow-example-sklearn-elasticnet-wine/blob/master/train.py)

 ```python